Best Ways to Buy

 - Any other method that requires personally or identifying information

-Buying bitcoins with cash or cash deposit is the most private way to buy bitcoins.
+Buying bitcoins with cash or cash deposit is the most private way to purchase bitcoins.

 We also have a detailed guide which reveals your options for buying without verification or ID.